Period Pain (Dysmenorrhoea): UK Online Doctor Treatment Guide

 UTI / Cystitis: Symptoms, Treatment & Online Doctor in the UK

 Burning when you wee, urgency, frequency?
-UK guide to UTI / cystitis with same-day online doctor antibiotics where appropriate.
+UK guide to UTI / cystitis with same-day online doctor treatment where appropriate.

 Thrush: Symptoms, Treatment & UK Online Doctor

 Itching, discharge or soreness 'down there'?
-Learn how UK doctors treat vaginal thrush and how to get fluconazole or pessaries via an online GP.
+Learn how UK doctors treat vaginal thrush and how to get a suitable treatment or pessaries via an online GP.

 Bacterial Vaginosis (BV): Symptoms & UK Online Doctor Treatment

 Fishy-smelling discharge or unusual odour?
-Learn how UK doctors treat bacterial vaginosis with metronidazole and how to see an online GP.
+Learn how UK doctors treat bacterial vaginosis with a suitable treatment and how to see an online GP.

 This article is for general information only and does not replace personal medical advice from a qualified doctor.
 Content is reviewed against UK NHS and NICE guidance by the OnlineDoctor24 editorial team and is not authored by a medical doctor.
 If your symptoms worsen or you are unsure, please book a consultation with a GMC-registered GP.